SysTec-Computer-GmbH/CSharpToTypeScript/README.md

 # C# to TypeScript

 Convert C# Models, ViewModels and DTOs into their TypeScript equivalents using webapp, .NET Core CLI Tool or VSCode extension.
+We have **changed the following things**:

+- You can specify multiple input fields (from string to array)
+- Added a new convention so that the type is displayed during an import, e.g. `import type {xyz} from './foo/foo.ts'`

 ## Learn more